ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ### Step 1: Initialize an empty project

-Go to [Spring Initializer](https://start.spring.io/) and create an example project.
+Go to [Spring Initializer](https://start.spring.io/) and create an example Maven Project.
 Choose the same options as in the Screenshot, except the spring version.
 Please check Java 11, then click on "Generate".

 ![empty spring boot project](../static/Schritt1besserbesser.png)